 Obeying this command of God presents a big challenge in this age because there are many pitfalls couples must avoid—sex is thrown at them from every direction!

 Take charge of the sexual relations in your marriage.
 Always remember that faithfulness, mixed with a right and proper understanding of sex, is vitally important to building a wonderful, happy marriage.

 Finally, never stop romancing each other.
 This should not cease after your wedding day.
 That was merely the point at which the romancing had been so successful, you decided to continue doing it for the rest of your lives.
 Planning special dinners and occasions should continue for the rest of your lives.
 Surprising each other with unexpected activities and plans is enormously important.
 So is an occasional weekend away at just the right time to just the right place!

-Find ways to keep your relationship interesting, even fascinating, because you are committed to continually uplifting, encouraging and inspiring your mate—and because your happiness is directly intertwined with your spouse.
+Find ways to keep your relationship interesting, even fascinating, because you are committed to continually be uplifting, encouraging and inspiring to your mate—and because your happiness is directly intertwined with your spouse.